caxulex/TimeTracker/README.md

 # Time Tracker

-A comprehensive, Everhour-inspired time tracking application for teams and individuals.
+A comprehensive, Time tracking application for teams and individuals.
 Built with modern technologies for performance, scalability, and user experience.

 ## ✨ Features